 Despite their very affordable price tag, Ehkay Corner Tailors incorporate a Muslin fitting – which is uncommon amongst affordable tailors!

-Overall, I would say that I’m pretty impressed by the fit of Ehkay Corner Tailors.
-The fit of the sleeves and back of the tuxedo jacket is probably the best that I have experienced so far amongst affordable tailors, bested only by bespoke tailors thrice/quadruple their price.
-My main knock would be the fit of the shoulders – however, given the fact that suits at Ehkay Corner Tailors start at just $236 (after promo code below), I would say that they provide good fit for the money!
+Overall, I’m pretty impressed with the fit at Ehkay Corner Tailors.
+The fit of the sleeves and back of the tuxedo jacket is probably the best I have experienced so far amongst affordable tailors, bested only by bespoke tailors, which are thrice/quadruple their price.

-Ehkay Corner Tailors – the Craftmanship
+Ehkay Corner Tailors – the Craftsmanship

 For this tuxedo, I went for a shawl lapel.
 Usually, one goes for either a peak or shawl lapel on a tuxedo – it’s a personal preference, but I like a shawl lapel more due to its gentle curvature.
 In addition, the lapels (as well as pockets and buttons) of a tuxedo jacket should be finished with satin for a lustrous, more formal look.
 This is one of the main reason why a tuxedo often cost much more than a usual suit!

 As mentioned earlier, buttons on a tuxedo should be fashioned out of satin, and the packets should also be trimmed with satin.
-Also, tuxedo jackets are often single-buttoned, as compared to suits which usually features two buttons.
+Also, tuxedo jackets are often single-buttoned, as compared to suits which usually feature two buttons.
 Lastly, tuxedos should use covered buttons, rather than regular buttons.

 As there are certain stylistic traditions to follow when it comes to a tuxedo, the main opportunity for you to express yourself and have some fun is in the lining.
-Here, I decided to opt for a subtle black paisley pattern – the pattern keeps it from being boring, without being too flashy which would go against the classic look of a tuxedo.
-Do note – linings at Ehkay Corner Tailors is a paid add-on.
+Here, I decided to opt for a subtle black paisley pattern – the pattern keeps it from being boring, without being too flashy, which would go against the classic look of a tuxedo.
+Do note – linings at Ehkay Corner Tailors are a paid add-on.

 Customers can also choose to customise the inner pocket of their suits for an additional charge.
 Here, we went with a “gun” pocket – something interesting, and different from the usual inner pocket.
 In addition, monograms are available too, as a paid add-on.
 Interestingly, one can even choose the thread colour for the monogram – we went with red here, as red and black always make for a striking colour combination.

-If you don’t know how to fold a pocket square (or simply don’t have one), suits from Ehkay Corner Tailors come with an in-built pocket square, which is fashioned out of the same material/design of the jacket’s inner lining.
+If you don’t know how to fold a pocket square (or simply don’t have one), suits from Ehkay Corner Tailors come with an in-built pocket square, which is fashioned out of the same material/design as the jacket’s inner lining.
 I personally think this is quite a handy and convenient feature!

 Another key difference is that tuxedo shirts often come with either a pleated or pique bib front.
 Here, we went with a more traditional pleated front.
-Pleats are always made with the same shirt fabric, ensuring that it will match with the tuxedo shirt well.
+Pleats are always made with the same shirt fabric, ensuring that it will match the tuxedo shirt well.
 In addition, we also decided to go with a covered placket (which hides the shirt buttons) for a cleaner look.

 Conclusion – so Ehkay Corner Tailors “shiok” or not?